-Law Enforcement partnerships with Broward County School Board, Juvenile Justice, Juvenile SAO, Juvenile Probation, Juvenile Judges, BSO Juvenile Services, local business owners, residents, religious organizations and other community leaders, as well as the City's Parks and Leisure Department are all fundamentals to ensuring success of meeting the program goals.
-Overtime will be utilized to pay Law Enforcement (Deputies, CSAs/CSIAs) to leverage opportunities to interact with the community and its youth in a positive manner and conveying messages that promote crime prevention, community safety, and youth guidance.
+Law enforcement partners, including the Broward County School Board and Juvenile Justice System, the State Attorney's Office, Judges, BSO Juvenile Services, Community Stake Holders, homeowner associations, and the City's Parks and Leisure Department, are all fundamental contributors to ensuring the success of meeting the program goals.
+Overtime will be utilized to pay law enforcement (deputies, detectives, analysts) to leverage opportunities to positively interact with the community and its youth to convey messages that promote safety, crime prevention, youth guidance, and community partnerships.

 PLAN for COLLECTING DATA: